Army Deployment Force: Role

 The ADF's primary role is to provide rapid response to terror threats or national exigencies in both urban and non-urban settings, and supporting the Special Operations Task Force (SOTF), Island Defence Task Force (IDTF), as well as the various Home Team agencies.

 Secondarily, it can respond to civil emergencies or Peace Time Contingency Operations (PTCO).
 Additionally, it is also capable of being deployed for both Peace Support Operations (PSO) and Humanitarian Assistance and Disaster Relief operations (HADR) both within and around Singapore.

+Organisation

+The Army Deployment Force has the following organization: